 This PAB meeting focused on updating HPE’s leading partners on their latest go-to-market strategies and selling techniques, with particular focus on Hybrid IT.
 Presenters included new HPE CEO, Antonio Neri; Chief Sales Officer, Phil Davis; Chief Technologist for North American Hybrid IT, Scott Wiest; Aruba Founder and President, Keerti Melkote; and more.

 In addition, Hunter took significant time to field questions and hear feedback from this esteemed group of partners.
 Of special interest was the HPE Next initiative, a multiyear restructuring effort aimed at driving speed and agility.
-The Next initiative – which is expected to result in a $1.5 billion cost savings for HPE over a three-year period – includes a broad range of sweeping changes including the reduction of management layers from seven to four and a reduction in the number of internal HPE sales compensation plans from 400 to 25.
+Moreover, the Next initiative is expected to result in a $1.5 billion cost savings for HPE over a three-year period.
+It includes a broad range of sweeping changes including the reduction of management layers from seven to four.
+Also, it also includes a reduction in the number of internal HPE sales compensation plans from 400 to 25.